sovrynn/ecdo/1-EVIDENCE/civilization-remnants/ancient-cities/README.md

 ## The Early Initial Period Fishing Settlement of Gramalote, Moche Valley: A Preliminary Report (hard copy here)

+"Pampas Gramalote was a Prehispanic fishing village near the town of Huanchaco, Peru that existed between 2000 and 1200 B.C."

 ![](img/gramalote1.jpg)

 Seven sedimentary "floors".
 That looks a lot like alluvial deposit to me.